jman717/QueueObj/README.md

 * func_all - synchronous - process custom functions to added objects.
 * top_one - synchronous - process only the object in the 0(zero) position of the process array.
 * bottom_one - synchronous - process only the object in the last position of the process array.
 * sync_all - synchronous - All appenders are synchronous now.
-Sync_all is no different than all .
+Sync_all is no different than all.
 * status - synchronous - queue and process all objects by status.
+* name - synchronous - queue and process all objects by name.
 * version - synchronous - queue and process all objects by version.

 Installation